PerlAlien/App-af/README.md

 Print out missing plugins.
 Caveat: to do this, `af` mocks part of [Alien::Build::Meta](https://metacpan.org/pod/Alien::Build::Meta), which may or may not break in the future.

+## --precompile

+Print out missing modules that are needed before the [alienfile](https://metacpan.org/pod/alienfile) is even compiled.
+These are usually `configure` time prereqs, but if they are `use`d in the [alienfile](https://metacpan.org/pod/alienfile) instead of being declared as a `requires`, then there is no way for [Alien::Build](https://metacpan.org/pod/Alien::Build) to query for them.
+Caveat: since [alienfile](https://metacpan.org/pod/alienfile) is arbitrary Perl code, there may be corner cases not covered by this option.

 ## prop